baldassarreFe/baldassarreFe/README.md

 <h1 align="center">Hi, I'm Federico 👋</h1>
-<h4 align="center">A postdoc at Meta AI in Paris</h3>
+<h4 align="center">Postdoc at Meta AI in Paris</h4>

-My research focuses on the <b>explainability</b> of deep learning, in other words, improving our understanding of modern learning systems, from their internal representations to the way they determine a prediction.
+My research focuses on the <b>explainability</b> of deep learning, improving our understanding of modern learning systems from their internal representations to the way they determine a prediction.

 Learn more about me and my research on <a href=https://baldassarrefe.github.io/>my website</a>.